Joe L. Alexander

 Former "W" Brass Students

-Emma Potter, trumpet (Fall 2018-) was a BA major in music.
+Emma Potter, trumpet (Fall 2018-2019) was a BA major in music.
 In the Spring of 2019, she performed Franz Schubert's Danksagung an den Bach from Die Schöne Müllerin on a recital hour at the W and on the Spring Recital.
+Emma left at the end of her freshman year.

 Former Louisiana Tech University Students